AgoraIO-Community/astro-backend/docs/TOKENS.md

 ## Project Setup
 To create a new Astro project, run `npm create astro@latest`.
 Follow all the default options during the setup process, except use an empty template.
 This way, our project will be free of distractions.
 Then, we must install the Agora Token package to generate our tokens.
 You can do that using `npm i agora-token`.

 You must also create a `.env` and add `APP_ID` and `APP_CERTIFICATE` values, which you can find within your Agora Console.
+This information is used to create tokens and join video calls, so it's best not to show these values publicly.
+When you create an Astro project, it will create a `.gitignore` file for you.
+This file will have `.env` inside, meaning the `.env` file will not be pushed to GitHub or other git services.

 ## What is a Token?
 Tokens are a form of authentication that verifies whether the user can access parts of an application.
 In this case, we want to use them to authenticate the user and their privileges within a video call.

 The token is generated based on the HMAC-SHA256 cryptographic algorithm.
-This algorithm is an industry standard for authentication.

-We don't need to dive into cybersecurity theory; just know that it's a good algorithm that will give you a safe token, and we can generate this token using the `agora-token` package.
+We don't need to dive into cybersecurity theory; just know that it's an industry standard for authentication and it will give you a code that verifies your user's identity.
+In Node we can generate this token using the agora-token package.

 ## Setting up an Endpoint in Astro
-To create an endpoint in Astro, you need to add a Javascript or Typescript file to the `pages` directory.
-This file should have the file name, followed by the return datatype extension, followed by `.js` or `.ts`.The Javascript and Typescript extensions will be removed during the build process.
+To create an endpoint in Astro, add a Javascript or Typescript file to the `pages` directory.
+The name of the file should have the datatype extension in it.
+So your file name will look like `<name>.<return-type>.ts`.
+The Javascript and Typescript extensions will be removed during the build process.

-The most common type of return data is JSON, so our file will be a `.json.ts` file.
-We also need to pass some parameters.
-In Astro, you do this using brackets for the file/folder name.
+The file path we will be using for generating our token is `pages/rtc/[channel]/[role]/[uid].json.ts`.
+This endpoint will return JSON data, so the file name ends with `.json.ts`.
+Our endpoint will also need parameters.
+In Astro, you use brackets for the file/folder name.
+Since the Typescript extension gets removed, and the `pages` directory doesn't show up in the URL, our final endpoint will be: `rtc/{channel}/{role}/{uid}.json`.

-Our file path for generating tokens will be `pages/rtc/[channel]/[role]/[uid].json.ts`, which will result in the end point of `rtc/{channel}/{role}/{uid}.json`.

 ## Define the endpoint
 Our endpoint will be a `GET` request because our objective is to retrieve a token.
 You can define this in Astro by exporting a `GET` function and returning a JSON Response.